pittpv/sepolia-auto-install/en/README.md

 * 📡 Install cron-agent with Telegram status notifications
 * 🔥 Advanced Firewall Management
 * 🌐 RPC and blob data check.
 Script created by `@web3.creed` (Discord)
+* ⚙️ Configuring resource usage for Docker containers

+**Check out the Version History under the spoiler, there is a lot of useful information about the functions of the script.**

 ## ⚙️ Requirements